Delay-Xili/F-Clip/README.md

 trained with `config/fclip_xxx.yaml`.
 Use `demo.py`, `test.py`, and
 `eval-*.py` to evaluate the pre-trained models.

-### Detect Wireframes for Your Own Images
+### Detect Wireframes for Your Own Images or Videos
-To test F-Clip on your own images, you need download the pre-trained models and execute
+To test F-Clip on your own images or videos, you need download the pre-trained models and execute

 ```Bash
 CUDA_VISIBLE_DEVICES=0 python ./demo.py <path-to-image-or-video> --model HR --output_dir logs/demo_result --ckpt <path-to-pretrained-pth> --display True